Mbed-TLS/mbedtls/docs/architecture/psa-migration/strategy.md

-the preceding ones to be completed, for example G2-G5 could be done in any order; however they all either depend on G1 or are just much more convenient if G1 is done before (note that this is not a dependency on G1 being complete, it's more like each bit of G2-G5 is helped by some speficic bit in G1).
+the preceding ones to be completed, for example G2-G5 could be done in any order; however they all either depend on G1 or are just much more convenient if G1 is done before (note that this is not a dependency on G1 being complete, it's more like each bit of G2-G5 is helped by some specific bit in G1).

 So, a solid intermediate goal would be to complete (G1) when `MBEDTLS_USA_PSA_CRYPTO` is enabled - that is, all crypto operations in X.509